medbioinf/macpepdb-frontend-nuxt/Readme.md

 | `config.production.yaml` | 2 | production | some minor adjustments for production |
 | `config.local.yaml` | 4 | all | excluded from GIT, serves as user specific overwrite |

-The environment is set by the environment variable `MACPEPDB_ENV`.
+The environment is set by the environment variable `MACPEPDB_WEB_ENV`.
 The default environment is `development`.

 You can overwrite some configuration variables and the environment with CLI arguments.
 For more information run `pipenv run python -m macpepdb_web_backend --help`